alttch/eva3/doc/uc/uc.rst

 increased, the UC reaction time will be longer.
 Recommended values: 0.1 for home and office, 0.01 and less - for industrial applications.

-The optimum value of POLL DELAY for UC can be set via :doc:`uc-cmd</cli>`, or by manually calling :doc:`uc_api` functions and comparing reaction/execution time of the commands.
+The optimum value of POLL DELAY for UC can be set via :doc:`eva sfa</cli>`, or by manually calling :doc:`uc_api` functions and comparing reaction/execution time of the commands.

 The minimum value of POLL DELAY is 0.001 (1 millisecond).